 In an effort to reduce the myriad number of classes across motorsports the Fédération Internationale de l’Automobile introduced a set of rules to simplify car classifications across both road racing and rallying.
-Group A was intended for production-based vehicles with small displacement engines.
+Group A was intended for production-based vehicles and new car models with small displacement engines.
 Group C was for prototype race cars like the Porsche 962.
 Group B was little used in racing but became the standard in rallying, it’s loose rules would have allowed 1000 horsepower rally cars by 1987 or 1989, had the series not been cancelled in 1986.
-Here’s a look at our list of the top five fastest, hairiest rally cars ever.
+Before we look at our list of the top five fastest WRC cars ever, let’s learn a bit about more Group B rally cars and what they stood for.

 5. Citroen BX 4TC